Campus Projects General Information

 The current construction market is experiencing significant cost escalation and schedule uncertainty.
 Limited factory production has caused material shortages which has driven up material prices.
 A reduced labor pool has driven up labor costs.
 Both of these factors have created uncertainty on project schedules.
 The industry is seeing many contractors and sub-contractors giving limited duration quotes (some as short as 24 hours), and many are putting project clauses in their quotes so they can pass on the escalation cost of materials from the time of their quote to the time of actual purchase.
 This will impact our project budgets and schedules, and our ability to provide fixed costs and schedules to campus clients.
 PDC will be taking a few steps to mitigate these issues:

-- PDC will be increasing our project contingency from 10% to 20%, to help account for material escalation costs and added schedule delays (and their resulting impact on manpower costs).
+- In some cases, PDC may increase our project contingency from 10% to 20%, to help account for material escalation costs and added schedule delays (and their resulting impact on manpower costs).
 If campus clients are not comfortable with the higher percentage, PDC will need to qualify our Minor Project Proposals so they are subject to cost increases due to escalation (campus clients will need to provide added funding if escalation costs are validated).

-- End users will need to rapidly approve Minor Project Proposals.
+- End users will need to rapidly approve project budget approvals.
 Contractors will not hold their prices for months, or even weeks, while the university figures out funding.
 Campus clients need to be prepared to fund projects quickly, or face cost increases and schedule delays.

 - Currently PDC processes Owner Direct Purchase (ODP) change orders which deduct the material cost from a contractor’s scope, and then issues a Purchase Order directly to the material supplier.
 This saves the campus client sales tax (6%), and we typically follow this process on all scope over $5,000.
 However, this process can add significant time to projects, and in this market the cost savings may not exceed the sales tax savings.
 For now, ODP’s will be evaluated on a case-by-case basis, and our PDC department leadership.
 In many cases we will skip the ODP process, in order to avoid costly delays to projects.